StarVid: Enhancing Semantic Alignment in Video Diffusion Models via Spatial and SynTactic Guided Attention Refocusing: Introduction

 \section{Introduction}

-In recent years, significant progress has been made in diffusion-based text-to-image (T2I) generation models ~\cite{rombach2022high,ramesh2022hierarchical,saharia2022photorealistic}, enabling the creation of visually high-quality images that correspond closely to the provided text prompts.
-Expanding upon this achievement, researchers have broadened the scope of diffusion models to encompass text-to-video (T2V) generation ~\cite{wang2023modelscope,chen2024videocrafter2,khachatryan2023text2video,yu2024efficient}.
-Existing T2V generation models primarily focus on simple scenes featuring a \textbf{\emph{single}} object with a \textbf{\emph{single}} motion.
-However, when users express the need for more expansive scenarios involving \textbf{\emph{multiple}} objects with \textbf{\emph{distinct}} motions, these models (denoising network based on UNet\cite{ronneberger2015u} or DIT\cite{peebles2023scalable}) increasingly encounter the issue of prompt unfollowing, where the generated videos are not faithful to the semantics of the text prompts.
-The main obstacle in this regard is the incorrect alignment between the subjects and their corresponding motions.
+\IEEEPARstart{I}{n} recent years, significant progress has been made in diffusion-based text-to-image (T2I) generation models~\cite{10528891,10589534,10021829,rombach2022high,10480591,ramesh2022hierarchical,saharia2022photorealistic,10261222,10812849}, enabling the creation of visually high-quality images that correspond closely to the provided text prompts.
+Building on this achievement, researchers have expanded the scope of diffusion models to include text-to-video (T2V) generation~\cite{wang2023modelscope,chen2024videocrafter2,khachatryan2023text2video,yu2024efficient,pikalab,Dreamina}.
+Although several models based on U-Net~\cite{ronneberger2015u} or DiT~\cite{peebles2023scalable} architectures are capable of generating high-quality videos that align with textual semantics, their performance tends to be more effective in relatively straightforward scenarios featuring a \textbf{\emph{single}} dominant object with a \textbf{\emph{single}} motion.
+However, when users express the need for more compositional scenarios involving \textbf{\emph{multiple}} objects with \textbf{\emph{distinct}} motions, existing models may encounter difficulties in accurately reflecting the semantics of text prompts.
+As summarized in \figref{teaser}, semantic misalignment in these models include a) \textbf{\emph{subject count mismatch}}, where these models may generate excessive subjects (\figref{teaser} (a)) or subject neglect (\figref{teaser}(b)), leading to inconsistent motion correspondence in the video; b) \textbf{\emph{incorrect motion binding}}, where even when the correct number of subjects is identified, associating the motion with its corresponding subject remains challenging, resulting in motion leakage (\figref{teaser}(c)) or motion-subject misalignment (\figref{teaser}(d)).
+Recent studies~\cite{chefer2023attend, kim2023dense, phung2023grounded, rassin2024linguistic} have addressed semantic misalignment in text-to-image (T2I) models, particularly for multiple-object compositional generation.
+A primary issue identified is numerical inconsistency, which T2V models often inherit when initialized with the spatial components of pre-trained T2I models.
+Additionally, the absence of a direct connection between text descriptions and the temporal module in T2V models further complicates the alignment of objects with their corresponding motions.
+Despite these challenges, there remains a notable gap in the literature concerning the enhancement of semantic alignment in T2V models.